 I am providing telehealth services at this time.

-As a therapist and researcher, I am passionate about helping people who suffer from pervasive self-criticism and negative self-image, particularly those struggling with self-injury and suicidal thinking.
-Whether working with individuals struggling with depression, anxiety, or reactions to traumatic experiences, my goal in therapy is to help clients to be more present with their feelings and practice ways of being kinder and more accepting of themselves.
+As a therapist and researcher, I am passionate about helping people who suffer from pervasive self-criticism and negative self-image.
+I am particularly interested in working with individuals struggling with chronic shame and perfectionism, reactions to traumatic experiences, and anxiety disorders (social anxiety, OCD, generalized anxiety, panic disorder).
+My goal in therapy is to help clients be more present with their feelings and practice ways of being kinder and more accepting of themselves.
 I work from a Cognitive Behavioral Orientation, most often applying techniques from Acceptance and Commitment Therapy and Exposure-Based Therapies.
 These approaches are informed by science and take an active approach to learning and practicing new skills to help people create richer, more meaningful lives.

 My practice is grounded in compassion and curiosity.
 I work with people to discover what truly matters to them and help them work toward goals in line with these values.
 In doing so, I strive to create a safe environment for clients to take risks and explore more helpful ways of relating to painful thoughts and feelings that may have kept them feeling “stuck” or hopeless in the past.
 Ultimately, it is my goal to support people to become gentler with themselves and others, helping them to feel empowered to build a life they find meaningful – no matter what thoughts or feelings show up.